-As a result one of the unfortunate facts of the development finance marketplace is as the borrower you are rarely comparing ‘apples with apples’.
+As a result, one of the unfortunate facts of the development finance marketplace is as the borrower you are hardly ever comparing ‘apples with apples’.

 The knock-on effect it is really easy to select a more expensive lender, and cost yourself thousands in the process.

 Why is it so difficult in a little more detail?